Dudzius/F1_Clock/README.md

 **Button controls:**

-- Short press: manually cycle through stages
+- Short press: manually cycle through stages.

-- Long press: temporarily toggle the backlight
+- Long press: toggle the backlight manually (the backlight automatically switches between day/night modes at the start and end of the night, resetting manual toggles).

 ## Power and Network Usage